PedroOkawa/incredifolio/README.md

 * Request your own portfolios
 * Add templates

-Fell free to contact me and help me if you want or see something that's terribly developed. :D
+Fell free to contact and/or help me if see something that's terribly developed. :D